pfptcommunity/pfptcommunity/README.md

 Basic authentication is a simple authentication scheme built into the HTTP protocol.
 The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string.

-The TAP API only uses http get requests.
-It uses the following structure:
+The TAP REST APIrequest uses the following request structure:

 ```
 method                = "GET"